Eschatologue/CM_wiki/docs/class/artificer/gunslinger.md

     _**Prerequisite:** Level 3+ Artificer_

     You modify your Arcane Firearm to be especially accurate.
-You ignore the **:d20-disadv: Disadvantage**{ .em } imposed on Arcane Firearm attacks that you make at the weapon's long range.
+You ignore the **:d20-disadv: Disadvantage**{ .d20 } imposed on Arcane Firearm attacks that you make at the weapon's long range.

     ---